Seat of Empire

 However, even with government seemingly paralyzed, the city prospered.
 After the summer long 106 day special session, Congress sat for 269 days from December 6 to August 31, the longest session to date, besting the war sessions of 1798 and 1812.
-Of course, the short sessions still ended on March 3, but every other year congressmen and all who sought to influence them began to experience Washington's hot and humid summer, though not necessarily the whole ordeal.
-Most influence peddlers still adhered to republican niceties, and kept a distance.
+Of course, the short sessions still ended on March 3, but every other year congressmen and all who sought to influence them began to experience Washington's hot and humid summer, though thanks to modern transportation influence peddlers did not have to be in the city throughout a session.

 In 1846 a senator described how that worked: "when a bill was introduced into Congress, Wall Street had notice of it, if necessary, in 15 hours, and in 15 hours more the cars brought a delegation from wall street to regulate the details of the bill."
-In 1846 the railroad station was at 2nd and Pennsylvania so lobbyist did have to get up Capitol Hill at its steepest point.
+Well, it wasn't that easy.
+The railroad station was at 2nd and Pennsylvania so lobbyist still faced a climb up Capitol Hill.

 Drawing of view from train station with Capitol shimmering above

-In 1851 the new train station was half way up the hill closer to the Capitol committee roomsl.
+In 1851 the new train station was half way up the hill closer to the Capitol committee rooms.